-Director's ID no. Name Description 28526035 Felipe Benjumea Llorente Delegation of powers 28345379 Javier Benjumea Llorente Delegation of powers iii.3) Rules governing organization and operation.
+Director's ID no. Name Description 28526035 Felipe Benjumea Llorente Delegation of powers B81426066 Aplicaciones Digitales, S.L.
+Delegation of powers iii.3) Rules governing organization and operation

-Directors that are members of other listed companies:
+Directors who are members of other listed companies:

-ID or Tax no. Name Listed Company Position 35203147 José Terceiro Lomba U.Fenosa Member of Board of Directors.
-35203147 José Terceiro Lomba Iberia Member of Board of Directors, Member of the Executive Commitee 35203147 José Terceiro Lomba Grupo Prisa Member of Board of Directors, Chairman of the Audit Commitee 2191423 Ignacio de Polanco Moreno Grupo Prisa Member of the Board of Directors
+ID or Tax no. Name Listed Company Position ı 35203147 José Terceiro Lomba U. Fenosa Member of Board of Directors 35203147 José Terceiro Lomba Iberia Member of Board of Directors, Member of the Executive Committee.
+35203147 José Terceiro Lomba Grupo Prisa Member of Board of Directors, Chairman of the Audit Committee.
+28526035 Felipe Benjumea Llorente Iberia Member of the Board of Directors

-The Board of Directors is governed by the Board Regulations, the Company Bylaws and the Stock Exchange Code of Conduct.
+The Board of Directors is governed by the Board Regulations, the Company Bylaws and the Securities Exchange Code of Conduct.
 The Board Regulations were initially approved at the meeting of the Board of Directors held on January 18, 1998, with the clear aim of anticipating the current Good Governance regulations and ensuring effective internal regulation.
 They were last modified on June 29, 2003, in order to incorporate provisions relating to the Audit Committee established in the Financial System Reform Act.

-- Structure:
+Structure:

-The Board of Directors currently has nine members.
-The Rules governing the Board of Directors rule the duties and internal organization of the administration body.
-The Advisory Board to the Board of Directors has twelve members and is an auxiliary board for advising the Board.
-It has its own internal Rules.
-Additionally, there exists the Internal Conduct Regulation in relation to the Stock Market, with which the members of the Board of Directors, senior management and all employees affected due to their duties or title have to comply.
-The Rules of the General Shareholders' Meetings governs the formal aspects and the internal regime of the holding of the Shareholders Meetings.
+The Board of Directors currently has fifteen members (although there is a current vacancy following the resignation of Mr. Ignacio de Polanco Moreno on October 22, 2007 due to an increase in his other professional commitments).
+The Rules governing the Board of Directors regulate the duties and internal organization of the administration body.
+Additionally, there exists the Internal Conduct Regulation in relation to the Securities Market, with which the members of the Board of Directors, senior management and all employees affected due to their duties or title have to comply.
+The Rules of the General Shareholders' Meetings govern the formal aspects and the internal regime of the holding of the Shareholders' Meetings.
 Finally, the Board of Directors is assisted by the Audit and Appointments and Remuneration Committees, both with their own Internal Regime Rules.
-All these Rules, put together into the joint body of Corporate Governance Internal Rules is available on the Company's web site, www.abengoa.com.
+All these Rules, put together into the revised body of Corporate Governance Internal Rules, are available on the Company's website, www.abengoa.com.